CartoDB/documentation/app/content/spatial-extension-bq/guides/routing.md

 ### Creating a network

-#### Importing linestrings from Openstreetmap
+#### Importing linestrings from OpenStreetMap

 To create a route, we need a network.
-Let's extract linestrings from New York's Liberty Island from Openstreetmap planet ways table in BigQuery to build ourselves a playground.
+Let's extract linestrings from New York's Liberty Island from OpenStreetMap planet ways table in BigQuery to build ourselves a playground.

 Be careful, this query scans a lot of data (223GB).
 You may skip this query by creating directly the `mydataset.liberty_island_linestrings` table from this [Newline-delimited JSON](/img/bq-spatial-extension/routing/liberty_island_linestrings_data.json) using this [schema](/img/bq-spatial-extension/routing/liberty_island_linestrings_schema.json).